 Fish with very fine scales, like flounder, take a great deal of patience to clean.
 Take your time—some people are very sensitive to getting scales in their mouth while eating.

-Filleting means getting the meat of the fish without the bones.
+Knowing how to fillet a fish means getting the meat off the fish without the bones.
+This one of the finer methods of cleaning your fish.
 Larger fish, like largemouth bass, northern pike, salmon and walleye are usually filleted.
 A filleted fish has its skin and all of its bones removed before cooking.
 Scaling isn't necessary.

 Fillet knives have a long, thin blade that's very sharp and specifically designed for filleting fish.
 To work properly, they must be really, really sharp.
 If you have any slime on your hands or the fillet knife handle, wash it off to prevent slipping.

 A large fish is often cut across the body into thick steaks.
 First clean the fish and skin or scale, if necessary (salmon steaks are often prepared with the skin still on).
-Before steaking, chill the fish or put it in a freezer until it is partly stiff for easier cutting.
+Before cutting fish steaks, chill the fish or put it in a freezer until it is partly stiff for easier cutting.

 Cut through the body working from the tail toward the head.
 Make each steak from 1/2-inch to 1-inch thick.
 After steaking, trim away any belly fat or bones you can see, but not the backbone.